 Wherever you decide to take the plunge, remember you’re entering the shark’s home.
 Being a responsible tourist means different things with different animals.
-The Travel Foundation. org has put together a good training manual for whale shark viewing, both from a boat and from in the water.
-It's meant to train guides, but it is a great resource for all of us.
-Or watch the new animated video from the Maldives Whale Shark Research Program.
+ECOCEAN has published a best practices guide for whale shark ecotourism, or watch the new animated video from the Maldives Whale Shark Research Program.

 So why should we not touch these docile giants?
 First, whale sharks have a mucus layer covering their skin.
 It may be “fish slime” to us, but it is important to them to them and can be unwittingly disturbed or rubbed off leading to infection and other health compromises.
 On the other hand, bothering him can compromise your health too.
 When whale sharks get annoyed they flick their massive tail.
 This can result in an unhappy situation for you in open-ocean.

 At Destination: Wildlife we encourage people to visit places that are endeavoring to work and provide experience opportunities in the most responsible way - that is: in line with today's best knowledge.
 We encourage you to enjoy them and quietly avoid the others.
 In this way local communities can still benefit from their responsible tourism initiatives but venues and opportunities that are not responsible will be economically encouraged to change.